How Much Does It Cost to Charge a Hyundai Ioniq 5

 Frequently Asked Questions

-Typical windows are 49-65 hours on Level 1, 8-11 hours on Level 2, and around 29 minutes to reach 80% on DC fast charging.
+Typical planning windows are about 49-65 hours on Level 1, 8-11 hours on Level 2, and around 29 minutes to 80% on DC fast charging with route-aware battery conditioning and normal station performance.

 Calculate your exact Hyundai Ioniq 5 charging costs in your area